TencentARC/ArcNerf/docs/loss.md

 # img_loss
 Loss for comparing image.
-Used for view systhesis.
+Used for view synthesis.
 ## ImgLoss
 - keys: list of key to calculate, used sum of them.
 By default `['rgb']`.
 `['rgb_coarse/fine']` for two stage model.
 - loss_type: select loss type such as 'MSE'/'L1'.
 By default MSE
-- internal_weights: If set, will multiply factors to each weights.
+- internal_weights: If set, will multiply factors to each weight.
 By default None.
 - use_mask: use mask for average calculation.
 By default False.
 - do_mean: calculate the mean of loss.
 By default True.